Last updated 10th February, 2026

-5G is available on Smarty Mobile in parts of at least 588 UK towns and cities at the time of writing.
+5G is available on Smarty to well over 62% of the UK outdoors.
 We know this as the company uses Three’s 5G infrastructure (and in fact is owned by Three), so its 5G coverage is identical.

-You’ll find all the information you need on Smarty Mobile’s 5G network below, plus details on how it compares to other 5G networks.
+You’ll find all the information you need on Smarty’s 5G network below, plus details on how it compares to other 5G networks.

 |